penngineering/ds-interview-challenge/README.md

 This problem is simplified for the sake of time but is representative of actual project work that we do here at Penn Interactive/TheScore Bet.

 Please do not spend more than 4 hours on this challenge.
-Dont let this take up your whole weekend.
+Don't let this take up your whole weekend.
 We understand that you could likely spend days on this, but we are more interested in seeing your thought process than the actual final model.
 If you find yourself getting close to time, focus on providing insights into your thoughts in the write-up portion.

 ### Requirements